Wing Commander (franchise): Proving Grounds

 This add-on for Armada added numerous new features such as a new "arcade"-mode with powerups, radar-obscuring asteroids, and several new multiplayer options, including IPX.

 The Kilrathi Saga

 Kilrathi Saga was a limited-edition reissue of the first three Wing Commander games (Wing Commander, Wing Commander II: Vengeance of the Kilrathi, and Wing Commander III: Heart of the Tiger).
-Origin repaired some of the games' known bugs and adjusted the speed to run on the early Pentium processors of the time..
+Origin fixed some of the games' known bugs and adjusted the speed to run on the early Pentium processors of the time.
 At the time of its release only 20,000 copies were published.

 Kilrathi Saga also featured complete digital re-orchestrations of the original two soundtracks by George Oldziey, but the Saga did not include the Secret Missions and Special Operations packs of the first two games.
 The packs were instead made available for download on the Origin website.
 Due to the add-on packs not being on the CDs there is a bug that causes some music to not be played during animated sequences in the add-ons.